argonne-lcf/ai-testbed-userdocs/docs/habana/Getting-Started.md

 **NOTE: These are not the final log in directions.
 They are temporary until Go Live for this system.**

-I am using this command couresy of Bill.
+I am using this command courtesy of Bill.
 You may skip the other steps for now.

 ```bash
 ssh -J ALCFUserID@homes.cels.anl.gov ALCFUserID@habana-01.ai.alcf.anl.gov